Why a Packing Order Matters

 - Garage or shed contents

-- Board games and hobby equipment you do not use weekly
+- Board games and hobby equipment you don’t use weekly

 Packing these early removes roughly a third of the total volume in most properties and leaves the remaining work more manageable.